mscatto/ocelot/README.md

 #

 >### <b>BINARY</b>
-A precompiled binary from NOV/2018 is available [here](https://raw.githubusercontent.com/mscatto/ocelot/master/ocelot-bin).
+A precompiled binary from JAN/2019 is available [here](https://raw.githubusercontent.com/mscatto/ocelot/master/ocelot-bin).
 >### <b>BUILDING</b>
 Ocelot requires Qt Frameworks version 5.10 or above and the latest TagLib development files.
 It also depends on Qt Multimedia, which in turn requires GStreamer on UNIX-like systems.

-* Qt Multimedia requires GStreamer for audio playback on UNIX-like platforms, so you will need to install it and the required plugins for your media formats.
+* Qt Multimedia requires GStreamer for audio playback on UNIX, so you will need to install it and the required plugins for your media formats.
 Most likely you want the _good_, _bad_ and _base_ packages.

 On Arch, you'll need the following packages:
 `qt5-multimedia qt5-base taglib`